Twins vs. Red Sox Player Props Betting Odds

-You can find player prop bet odds for Carlos Correa, Alex Verdugo and other players on the Minnesota Twins and Boston Red Sox heading into their matchup at 7:40 PM ET on Tuesday at Target Field.
+Carlos Correa and Alex Verdugo are two of the players with prop bets available when the Minnesota Twins and the Boston Red Sox meet at Target Field on Wednesday (at 7:40 PM ET).

 Bet on this matchup or its props with BetMGM!